Briefing · 02/05/2026

 The fix is structured intake first.
 A form.
 A template.
 A defined handoff that enforces consistent data before it hits any automated step.

-3. The failure points were not mapped before the build
+3. The failure points were unmapped before the build

 Automation makes broken processes break faster.
-If there is a step where errors are discovered late, a phantom approval that blocks everything, or manual re-entry that introduces bad data — automation will surface those failures more quickly and more visibly than before.
-That is not a bug.
-But if you did not know the failure points going in, the first production incident looks like the automation is broken rather than what it actually is: the process was broken and the automation finally made it visible.
+If errors are discovered late, a phantom approval blocks everything, or manual re-entry introduces bad data, automation will surface those failures more quickly and visibly.
+The first production incident then looks like an automation failure.
+The process was already broken, and automation made the break visible.

 This one is underestimated consistently.
 People who run a process every day have figured out the real version of it — the workarounds, the exceptions, the context that never made it into any documentation.
 Build automation that ignores that institutional knowledge and you get a technically correct system that the team quietly routes around because it does not handle the cases they care about.